Who are the Friends of Alberta Junior Hockey Society?

 What is the criteria for applications to be submitted?

 1. Charles S. Noble applicants must be taking a FULL course load, in the year of application, at a recognized post secondary school in Alberta.
-They must also have been, or currently are, carded member of a junior hockey club in Alberta.
+They must also be a currently carded member of a junior hockey club in Alberta.

 2. Friends Scholarship applicants MUST BE ENROLLED in a recognized post-secondary education program in Alberta, and taking a minimum of 3 courses during the year of application.
 They must be currently a carded player with a junior hockey team in Alberta in the year of application, or, having played junior hockey in Alberta, be attending a post secondary school in Alberta.
 Applicants are eligible for application after graduation from junior eligibility, on the basis of one year after age eligibility for each year of tenue of at least 30 games per season with a junior team.